gvwilson/thirdbit/_posts/2024/2024-03-08-our-process.md

 OK,
 we've agreed on what we're going to build—now we actually have to build it.
 Every two weeks,
-the Scrum master and the project's technical lead create issues for new work and (if necessary) relabel old issues to define what we're going to try to accomplish in this sprint.
+the product manager and the project's technical lead create issues for new work and (if necessary) relabel old issues to define what we're going to try to accomplish in this sprint.